 Mayo Clinic has launched an $11.6 million expansion of its John W. Marvin Building at 2915 Valleyhigh Dr. NW to add much needed storage space for a growing number of genetic biosamples.
 The expansion will add 39,000 square feet of space to the 176,455-square-foot biorepository. …

-Tags: Alzheimer's disease, asthma, Awards, biobank, blood clots, cardiology, Cheryl Willman, Chia-Chun Chiang, COVID-19, Dennis Dickson, dermatology, Filippo Pinto e Vairo, Findings, gene varient, health care value, health disparities, hereditary diseases, James Li, Mayo Clinic Cancer Center, Mayo Clinic Health System, Nahid Vidal, News, Nkechinyere Ijioma, People, Progress Updates, Robert Jacobson, stroke, telehealth, vaccines, Waleed Brinjikji
+Tags: Alzheimer's disease, asthma, Awards, biobank, blood clots, cardiology, Cheryl Willman, Chia-Chun Chiang, COVID-19, Dennis Dickson, dermatology, Filippo Pinto e Vairo, Findings, gene variant, health care value, health disparities, hereditary diseases, James Li, Mayo Clinic Cancer Center, Mayo Clinic Health System, Nahid Vidal, News, News of the Week, Nkechinyere Ijioma, People, Progress Updates, Robert Jacobson, stroke, telehealth, vaccines, Waleed Brinjikji